top of page

 A loud pop outside the window hailed the arrival of colourful sparks dancing in the sky that made Oscar start.
 It was followed by another even bigger, crimson light blending with ice blue.

 “Fireworks from the park two streets over.
-They always do this on Christmas Eve.”
-Dmitri explained, voice still faint from his grizzly tale.
+They always do this on Christmas Eve,” Dmitri explained, voice still low from his grizzly tale.

-Marcus bounced to his feet and rushed to the window to get a better view.
+Marcus sprang to his feet and rushed to the window to get a better view.

-Zara followed, and Dmitri offered Oscar a hand to help him join the others in watching the illuminating display.
+Zara followed, and Dmitri offered Oscar a hand to help him join the others in watching the dazzling display.

 To children?

 “Hot chocolate, decorations, presents, stories.
-You’re awful Christmassy for a three-thousand-year-old dragon-wolf guy Dmitri,” Marcus said happily, eyes not leaving the sparkling sky.
+You’re awful Christmassy for an five-hundred-year-old dragon-wolf guy Dmitri,” Marcus said happily, his eyes not leaving the sparkling sky.
 “I didn’t think you’d even celebrate Christmas.”

 Dmitri ignored the guess at his age, this was a game he and Marcus seemed to be playing of late.
 Instead, he pulled Oscar tight against him.
 “It’s not really about the day.
 It’s just an excuse to celebrate something together.
 I haven’t celebrated anything with anyone for...a long time.
 So, I want this to be something special we can remember.
 All of us.”

-Oscar heart swelled in his chest, and he closed his eyes.
-Breathing in the moment.
+Oscar heart swelled in his chest, and he let himself sink into the moment.

 When the pops, bangs and showers of glittering fire were dying down, Oscar finally asked.
 “So, what do we do with the Christmas Elf?”